madun1999/General-Ostrowski/readme.md

 Finally, a Walnut command can be found in "\<name\>AdditionCommand.txt".
 Put all the automaton files into the "/Automata Library" folder of Walnut and run the command for the addition automaton.
 ### Note
 In `a`-Ostrowski numeration system, if the continued fraction of `a` starts with a `1`, then the least significant digit of any number will be `0`.
-Since Walnut requires number 1 to be exactly `10*`, the output of this program will ommit the `0` in the least significant digit.
+Since Walnut requires integer 1 to be exactly `10*`, the output of this program will ommit the `0` in the least significant digit.

 ## Issues